robertlarkins/preferred-development-practices/CICD/GitHub Actions/README.md

 To fix this requires regenerating the PublishSetting (by going to the desired App Service's Overview and clicking Get publish profile) and changing the MSDeploy publishUrl to `publishUrl="[my-app-name].scm.azurewebsites.net:443"`.
 This is discussed here: https://github.com/Azure/webapps-deploy/issues/28#issuecomment-660698494

+> This seems to work fine when running on a Windows OS.

 See also:
  - https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md